amyehodge/amyehodge.github.io/Hands_on_Shell/shell_part2.md

 > ### Exercise 12: Writing to files
 > The `date` command outputs the current date and time.
 Write the
 > current date and time to a new file called `logfile.txt`.
 Check
 > the contents of the file.
-Now write the current date and time to the log file again without overwriting the previous date and time.
-Check the file again.

 #### [Exercise 12 Solution](https://amyehodge.github.io/Hands_on_Shell/answers.html#exercise-12-answer)

 > ### Exercise 13: Appending to a file
 > While `>` writes to a file, `>>` appends something to a file.
 Try to append the
-> current date and time to the file `logfile.txt`?
+> current date and time to the file `logfile.txt` without overwriting the previous date and time.

 #### [Exercise 13 Solution](https://amyehodge.github.io/Hands_on_Shell/answers.html#exercise-13-answer)